sreeram-jagannath/call-text-annotation-tool/README.md

 | confidence        | High, Medium or low |
 | comments | Additional comments by the annotator/reviewer |

+## How to run

+- Create a virtual environment
+- Install all the requirements using `pip install -r requirements.txt`
+- Use `streamlit run app.py` to run the app

 ---
 ## Functionalities